 The Addition of Cream Cheese

 My standard biscuit recipe uses all butter in the dough.
 Here we’re swapping half of the butter for cream cheese.
-I tested this recipe with varying amounts and ultimately landed on 1/4 cup (1/2 stick) butter and 4 ounces of cream cheese.
-Using the whole block of cream cheese (8 ounces), plus extra flour, made a really heavy dough and dense tasting biscuit.
+I tested this recipe with varying amounts and ultimately landed on 1/4 cup (4 Tbsp; 56g) butter and 4 ounces (113g) of cream cheese.
+Using the whole brick of cream cheese (8 ounces), plus extra flour, made a really heavy dough and dense tasting biscuit.

 Like I mention above, cream cheese adds a creamy and soft texture.
 They’re not quite as flaky as my plain biscuits or cheddar biscuits (both use the same butter dough), but you’ll still enjoy oodles of layers in each bite.